How To Clean Pet Stains on Laminate Floors

-Older stains: Unfortunately, pet accidents aren’t always obvious.
-If you’re using a throw rug without a rubber backing in front of your door, for instance, you’ve probably found stained laminate from those times you couldn’t get Fido out the door fast enough.
-Or if your older cat suddenly finds climbing into the litter box painful he may start peeing next to it instead of inside, but you won’t know until you move the box and find a stained floor.
+Unfortunately, pet accidents aren’t always apparent.
+If you’re using a throw rug in front of your door, you’ve probably found stained laminate from times you couldn’t get Fido out the door fast enough.
+Or if your older cat suddenly finds climbing painful, he may start peeing outside the litterbox, but you won’t know until you clean the litter box and see a stained floor.

 Cleaning older stains requires a few steps.
 In addition to cleaning the spot, you also need to eliminate the lingering scent of urine to keep your pet from continuing to soil the area and to prevent the smell from taking over your house.
 Assuming the laminate hasn’t developed cracks or lost its protective coating, you can treat the area easily with ingredients you’ll find in your kitchen.